bsmg/beat-saber-community-wiki/mapping/advanced-audio.md

 On this page you will find additional guides and resources for better understanding audio or more advanced techniques of editing audio.
 # Checking Audio Quality
 Generally, as a rule, always use **WAV(E) or FLAC (lossless uncompressed or compressed)** files as sources for your songs.
 This is because **lossy formats like MP3, AAC or OGG always lose information when converted to their formats** and cannot be restored by 'un-converting'.
 This is why you should never use your exported OGG-file to make new edits to your audio.
 Therefore, always use a lossless source file, if possible.
 However, some FLAC sources could be “up-converted” from lossy formats, so using a spectral analyser tool to check your audio file(s) before using them is a recommended practice.
 For more info on audio formats * [this article is recommended](https://opentrackers.org/whatinterviewprep.com/prepare-for-the-interview/audio-formats/index.html).
-> Tip: Save your own lossless WAV(E) files when doing edits, at each step, so you always have a lossless source to continue editing from when you need to do edits.
+> Tip: Save your own lossless WAV(E) files when doing edits, at each step, so you always have a lossless source to continue editing from without having to redo everything from the start.

 The best way to check this quality loss is using * [Spek](http://spek.cc/), a free acoustic spectrum analyser tool: